defund12/defund12.org/README.md

 Contributions to the repository are greatly welcomed.

 ### Email templates

-* Please do not copy and paste emails from other locales.
-We are looking to crowdsource locale-specific data, voices, and perspectives.
-Think quality over quantity.
-If we wanted to implement a generic email template for any locale, we would have done it by now.
-* In the email signature, please include [NAME], [EMAIL], [PHONE], [ADDRESS].
-This information is super important, and avoids emails being filtered out by congress/council members!
+Please review our email template style guide [here](EMAIL_TEMPLATE_STYLE_GUIDE.md).

-* If possible, limit a PR to one email template.
+NOTE: If possible, limit a PR to one email template.
 This make it easier to process the history of what's entering the codebase, and takes some strain off the reviewer.

-Thank you so much!
+Thank you so much,
+defund12.org team